rug-compling/hmm-reps/README.md

-#Hidden Markov models for word representations
+# Hidden Markov models for word representations

 Learn discrete and continuous word representations with Hidden Markov models, including variants defined over unlabeled and labeled parse trees.

-(c) Simon Šuster, 2016
+Author: Simon Šuster

 If you use this code for any of the tree HMM types, please cite our paper: